longsleep/mydyns/README.md

 ```

 There is a update script example in the `scripts` directory which you can
 use to run from cron or similar.
+Also check the `extra` directory for some
+ideas to run the daemon as an upstart service.

 --
 Simon Eisenmann - mailto:simon@longsleep.org